qppd/smart-chair/README.md

 - **Occupancy Detection**: Automatically detects when a user sits on the chair
 - **Pressure Sensing**: Utilizes 5 thin film pressure sensors to monitor weight distribution and posture
+- **Vibration Detection**: 4 vibration sensors near pressure sensors for motion and activity monitoring
+- **Posture Monitoring**: 2 flex sensors on back support to track spinal curvature and posture
 - **Sensor Integration**: Supports multiple sensor types for environmental monitoring
 - **Automated Adjustments**: Programmable responses to user presence and conditions
 - **Extensible Design**: Modular architecture for easy addition of new features